 (Which is true–you are busy… doing anything else other than being mistreated by toxic family members… even if that’s just washing the dishes or playing with the kids.
 That counts as busy.)

-For you, it may simply mean limiting visits, or restricting your visits to a certain format.
-For example, maybe you are happy to call on the phone, but you can no longer visit in person.
+Do you need to limit visits or restrict your visits to a certain format?
+(For example, maybe you are happy to call on the phone, but you can no longer visit in person.)

-Maybe you set the boundary that you can only visit X times a year, that you can only give X dollars a month, or that you will only continue to be around them as long as the conversation remains healthy and polite.
+Do you need to set the boundary that you can only visit X times a year, that you can only give X dollars a month, or that you will only continue to be around them only as long as the conversation remains healthy and polite.

 Seek wise counsel from friends and family you trust to make sure your boundaries are reasonable, let the other party know what your boundaries are, and then stick to them.

 There’s no need to feel guilty.
 The Bible encourages you to set Biblical boundaries with family where necessary.

 (And if you still feel guilty, read the Boundaries book.
 It will help you figure out how to deal with toxic family members Biblically without feeling so guilty about it!)